 Wireless technology (WiFi) explained

 WiFi wireless Internet allows users to access the World Wide Web through whatever device they are using, assuming it has WiFi capabilities.
 Desktop computers may need to have a special wireless card installed before they are able to access WiFi networks, but most laptops have this capability already built-in.
-Some NetBook laptops are unable to connect to networks which use the latest 802-11n standard, but can still connect to the more widely used 802-11b and 802-11g.
+Some NetBook laptops are unable to connect to networks that use the latest 802-11n standard, but can still connect to the more widely used 802-11b and 802-11g.

 Using WiFi, users can move throughout an area while being able to check email, access web pages, and perform other tasks which involve the World Wide Web.
 The limitations of Internet in this case depend upon the device which is being used and on any restrictions set by the owner of the network.
 Otherwise, a wireless internet connection provides all the same functionality as any regular Internet connection would.

 By using special WiFi media adapters, an Ethernet system can be converted for wireless use throughout an office building or other general area.
 The Ethernet system can then be accessed by anything with the capability to use it, similarly to Internet.
-The difference between Internet and Ethernet WiFi systems doesn’t involve the wireless connection itself, which is basically the same thing either way: a router which is connected to the physical network and which broadcasts wireless signals.
+The difference between Internet and Ethernet WiFi systems doesn’t involve the wireless connection itself, which is basically the same thing either way: a wireless access point which is connected to the physical network and which broadcasts wireless signals.

 WiFi Ethernet allows for wireless LANs, Local Area Networks, to be formed.
 Through these networks, users can access data on a local server and view other computers which are connected to the network.
 This sort of network is convenient in many circumstances where a small, locally accessible server serves better than the Internet itself.
 It does not, however, permit access to the Internet (although dual Internet and Ethernet accessibility through a single router is possible, if both networks are installed within the building).
 For more information, please see the other published articles on Ethernet and LANs.